Caravan & Camping Tips For Winter: Stay Warm & Power Up Off-Grid

 We highly recommend Dometic’s Inflatable Tents - especially for family trips.
 These tents have literally everything you could want in a shelter, and many things you will never have considered!
 They are insanely easy to set up and come in lots of spacious designs – but you will pay a premium.

-Camping Swags & Mattresses:
+Camping Swags & Mattresses

 If you're after a cosier shelter than a tent, a swag is an ideal option.
 These portable camping shelters, usually made of canvas, are smaller than a tent and typically come with a foam mattress.

 Dometic have newly released the ultimate inflatable swag in two sizes the Pico Single and Pico Double.
 Manufactured with technical cotton these swags are designed to control the inside temperature and keep the nasty weather out.
-The come with an integrated inflatable mattress, eliminating the need to carry bulky foam bedding making it a great option for hiking, motorbike riding and camping.
+They come with an integrated inflatable mattress, eliminating the need to carry bulky foam bedding making it a great option for hiking, motorbike riding and camping.

 For a middle-of-the-range swag, the Weisshorn Double Swag will tick the boxes.
 It comes with a 7cm mattress, tear-resistant waterproofing, and durable aluminium poles.
 Because it covers your whole body, it’s the perfect winter camping choice.
 Think of it as an oversized, covered sleeping bag.